Hon. Kathleen A. Kelly (Ret.)

 Probate, Estates, & Trusts

-• Plaintiffs, close friends of decedent, alleged that decedent asked them to relocate from England to San Francisco to care for decedent as his health declined.
-Decedent, who owned a high-value real estate portfolio, promised to give plaintiffs a substantial amount of money and one of his homes as compensation.
-Plaintiffs also alleged that decedent later agreed to double the compensation.
-After decedent's death, plaintiffs filed a lawsuit for breach of contract against the executors of the estate, who challenged plaintiffs’ claims, as the alleged agreement was not in writing.
-Verdict for plaintiffs.
+• Plaintiffs, close friends of the decedent, alleged that decedent asked them to relocate from England to San Francisco to care for decedent as his health declined.
+They claimed decedent made oral promises to provide for them.
+Decedent, who owned a high-value real estate portfolio, allegedly promised to give plaintiffs a substantial amount of money and one of his homes as compensation.
+Plaintiffs also alleged that the decedent later agreed to double the compensation.
+After the decedent's death, the plaintiffs filed a lawsuit for breach of oral contract against the executors of the estate.
+The executors disputed the claims and argued no liability as the alleged agreement was not in writing.
+Jury Verdict for plaintiffs.

 Professional Liability